 The positive news is that veganism is on the rise and it’s becoming more commonly accepted in the mainstream.

-You’ll meet more vegans in person but you may need to be a little proactive about it.
+You’ll meet more vegans in person, but you may need to be a little proactive about it.
 Many of the relationships we’ve formed have come from meetups and events, which you can easily access online.

-5. You will get bored of food
+5. You will get bored of the food.

 How one defines bored is dependent on the individual.
 For us, it means losing inspiration to cook.
 Our passion has come and gone in waves.